Coen-Potgieter/sfml-tut/src/docs/runningThoughts.md

 - I am thinking of a class that manages the different shapes of the player
     - This way we can have one x&y coords and rotation to check for bounds etc....
     - Getting bounding box may be complicated though?

+BULLETS

+- Going to make a class that can handle both player and enemy bullets
+- For Player Bullets
+    - Need an array that which size muyst be determined at compile time => using `std::array`
+    - Will dynamically allocate/deallocate bullets to this array

+- This is messed up, im gonna abstract player bullets to its own class...